 - The purposes of the MISD Bilingual/EL Education Program are two-fold.
 First, we provide English learners with access to instruction in learning English-as-a-Second Language (ESL) as quickly as possible in tutorial sessions using the student's native language when necessary for explanation.
 An additional implementation of the Newcomer Program components will also be included.
 The components will be implemented within the existing bilingual program to provide assistance to those students who newly arrived from other countries.
 Second, by focusing on the history and culture of the native language, bilingual education serves to enhance the self-concept of the student whose home language is other than English.
-The bilingual program must be conducted with the cooperation between the Bilingual Instructional Assistant (tutor) and the mainstream classroom teacher. - Describe in their Title III application to the state how the district has consulted with teachers, researchers, administrators, and parents, and others in developing their Title III plan. - Inform parents of a child identified for participation in a Title III program within 30 days after the beginning of the school year.
+The bilingual program must be conducted with the cooperation between the Bilingual Instructional Assistant (tutor) and the mainstream classroom teacher. - Inform parents of a child identified for participation in a Title III program within 30 days after the beginning of the school year.
 For a child who enters school after the beginning of the school year, the school must inform parents within two weeks of the child's placement in such a program. - Communicate with parents in an understandable and uniform format, which means communicating the same information to all parents, and in a method that is effective.

-The MISD Title III/EL Program Services:
+The MISD Title III/EL Program Services - Language Acquisition Plan

-- Direct tutoring/instructional assistance to the English Learners (EL) in basic English skills and help in reading comprehension of core content areas of math, social studies, science, etc. (Proficiency levels of Basic to High Intermediate), using research based model: Sheltered Instruction Observation Protocol and WIDA ELD Standards. - Direct instructional support to students provided by Certified EL teachers. - Training of parents and staff of participating districts in the areas ideas, tools and strategies of bilingual/ESL and multicultural education. - Assisting local school districts in implementation of instructional programs designed to enhance cultural awareness. - Interpreting services for parents in parent teacher conferences, parent-child study meetings, and special education related matters. - Sharing multicultural materials and activities. - Translating school documents.
+- Direct tutoring/instructional assistance to the English Learners (EL) in basic English skills and help in reading comprehension of core content areas of math, social studies, science, etc. (Proficiency levels of Basic to High Intermediate), using research based models: Sheltered Instruction Observation Protocol and WIDA ELD Standards. - Direct instructional support to students provided by Certified EL teachers. - Training of parents and staff of participating districts in the areas ideas, tools and strategies of bilingual/ESL and multicultural education. - Assisting local school districts in implementation of instructional programs designed to enhance cultural awareness. - Interpreting services for parents in parent teacher conferences, parent-child study meetings, and special education related matters. - Sharing multicultural materials and activities. - Translating school documents. - Interpreting legislative rules and regulations.

-- Interpreting legislative rules and regulations. - Expanding the existing bilingual program to include the Newcomer component. - Expanding the program to include the ELL Sheltered Resource Center that will be housed in the designated building. - District is required to provide its own Core services support
+- Expanding the existing bilingual program to include the Newcomer component. - Expanding the program to include the ELL Sheltered Resource Center that will be housed in the designated building. - District is required to provide its own Core services support